eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

 ![Network Equipment](https://p0.pikist.com/photos/309/174/network-equipment-hardware-internet-data-server-communication-connection-datacenter.jpg)

 Having a good firewall in place when building a home network is something that now is more important than ever.
-Traditionally, home firewalls were made to protect the internal local network from connection that could originate from the internet (That's what you expect from an ISP provided modem/router combo).
-In this day and age, thanks to the fast rise of smart home gadgets, our home networks are becoming more and more occupied by little computers usually running firmware that is not possible to check or manage.
+Traditionally, home firewalls were made to **protect** the internal **local network** from connection that could originate from the internet (That's what you expect from an ISP provided modem/router combo).
+In this day and age, thanks to the **fast rise** of **smart home** gadgets, our home networks are becoming more and more occupied by little computers usually running firmware that is **not possible to check** or manage.
 A firewall can help us mitigate the [potential issues](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=upnp) that can occur by using this kind of devices.

-The intent of this article is to provide a sensible baseline configuration that you can expand to suit your own needs.
+The intent of this article is to provide a **sensible** baseline **configuration** that you can expand to suit your own needs.
 These concepts can be applied on a variety of SOHO routers (check for VLAN tagging support and firewall capabilities between different networs).

-The router I've chosen to use for this post is the small and mighty [Ubiquiti EdgeRouter X](https://amzn.to/2FtPBv9), a five port router that's plenty capable of handling a medium-to-large home network without breaking the bank.
-This router runs a fork of Vyatta called EdgeOS as the stock operating system.
+The router I've chosen to use for this post is the small and mighty [**Ubiquiti EdgeRouter X**](https://amzn.to/2FtPBv9), a five port router that's plenty capable of handling a medium-to-large home network without *breaking the bank*.
+This router runs a fork of Vyatta called **EdgeOS** as the stock operating system.
-I've paired this device with a [Unifi Access Point](https://amzn.to/2DXEkm6) to satisfy all my Wi-Fi needs.
+I've paired this device with a [**Unifi Access Point**](https://amzn.to/2DXEkm6) to satisfy all my Wi-Fi needs.

 ## High-level overview

 The steps you need to take care of are the following:

-1. Create a new virtual interface and assing it an IP address;
+1. **Create** a new **virtual interface** and assing it an IP address;
-2. Attach the virtual interface to an ethernet port;
+2. **Attach** the virtual interface to an ethernet port;
-3. Setup a firewall to isolate this new interface from the rest of your network.
+3. **Setup a firewall** to isolate this new interface from the rest of your network.

 ## EdgeOS specific configuration

 To configure the EdgeRouter we are going to use the CLI.
-We are going to start a configuration session by typing `configure` into the shell.
+We are going to **start** a configuration session by typing `configure` into the shell.

-1. Create a network group that targets [RFC1918](https://tools.ietf.org/html/rfc1918) networks:
+1. **Create** a network group that targets [**RFC1918**](https://tools.ietf.org/html/rfc1918) networks:

     ```bash
     set firewall group network-group RFC1918 description 'RFC1918 ranges'